FIRST JOHNSTON CHAIR ARCHIVES

 Esmeralda M.A.
 Thornhill to inaugurate, anchor and pilot the James Robinson Johnston Endowed Chair in Black Canadian Studies.
 Homed in Dalhousie’s then Faculty of Law, Professor Thornhill held the Chair from 1996-2002.

-Visit the 1996-2002 Archived Web Pages of the First Johnston Endowed Chair in Black Canadian Studies
+Visit some of the 1996-2002 Archived Web Pages of the First Johnston National Endowed Chair in Black Canadian Studies

 Visit Tributes

-Visit the Archived Pages of the First Johnston Chair’s 2001 International Symposium, Racism and the Black World Response
+Visit the Archived Pages of the First Johnston Endowed Chair’s 2001 International Symposium: Racism and the Black World Response